UBC-CIC/harm-reduction/docs/deployment.md

 ## Output Values
 Once the cdk deployment is complete, you should see four values in the terminal under the line **Outputs**, copy these values into a text file, as they will be important in the next step of the deployment.

-# Step 4: Configure Environmental Variables
+# Step 4: Configure Environment Variables

 Now that the back end has been deployed, we can configure the environmental variables on amplify in order to point the frontend to the correct resources to access.